vddCore/Glitonea/README.md

         public static AppBuilder BuildAvaloniaApp()
             => AppBuilder.Configure<App>()
                 .UsePlatformDetect()
-                .UseGlitoneaFramework() // <-- ...and this.
+                .UseGlitoneaFramework(Assembly.GetExecutingAssembly()) // <-- ...and this.
 Doesn't matter at which point.
                 .WithInterFont()
                 .LogToTrace();
     }